moshekaplan/angr_tutorial/README.md

-# angr_playing
+# angr_tutorial
-Some samples from playing with [angr](https://github.com/angr/angr)

-## Roadmap:
-The goal is to demonstrate angr's use through a series of examples
+The goal is to demonstrate [angr](https://github.com/angr/angr)'s use through a series of examples

 1. Symbolizing cmd-line arguments (args)
 2. Symbolizing a single integer (magic_number)